As Michael Gove originally wrote, there is something rather unBritish about seeking to define British values.

 It’s also hard to see how academies and free schools, where teaching of the national curriculum is to remain optional, can be made to be taught “British values”.

 Britain certainly needs shared values.
 In order for democracy to function there are certain ‘values’ that people must accept – the legitimacy of election results being one of them.
 A common understanding of what is and isn’t ‘done’ is essential for a cohesive society.
 But it’s incorrect to define these values as strictly British – many of the values we claim as our own are fairly common elsewhere.

 And ironically, as Gove originally wrote, there is something distinctly unBritish about seeking to define these values, which are best appreciated “through action rather than described in the abstract”.

 Perhaps, instead of reneging on his earlier wise words, Gove should address the more deep rooted problems with a school system that allows people to push their superstitions onto impressionable children.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.